Queen Elizabeth the Queen Mother: Post-war years

 In the 1945 British general election, Churchill's Conservative Party was soundly defeated by the Labour Party of Clement Attlee.
 Elizabeth's political views were rarely disclosed, but a letter she wrote in 1947 described Attlee's "high hopes of a socialist heaven on earth" as fading and presumably describes those who voted for him as "poor people, so many half-educated and bemused.
 I do love them."
 Woodrow Wyatt thought her "much more pro-Conservative" than other members of the royal family, but she later told him, "I like the dear old Labour Party."
 She also told the Duchess of Grafton, "I love communists."

 During the 1947 royal tour of South Africa, Elizabeth's serene public behaviour was broken, exceptionally, when she rose from the royal car to strike an admirer with her umbrella because she had mistaken his enthusiasm for hostility.
 The 1948 royal tour of Australia and New Zealand was postponed because of the King's declining health.
 In March 1949, he had a successful operation to improve the circulation in his right leg.
 In summer 1951, Elizabeth and her daughters fulfilled the King's public engagements in his place.
 In September, he was diagnosed with lung cancer.
-After a lung resection, he appeared to recover, but the delayed trip to Australia and New Zealand was altered so that Princess Elizabeth and her husband, the Duke of Edinburgh, went in the King and Queen's place in January 1952.
-George VI died in his sleep on 6 February 1952 while Princess Elizabeth and the Duke of Edinburgh were in Kenya on a Commonwealth tour, and with George's death his daughter immediately became Queen Elizabeth II.
+After a lung resection, he appeared to recover, but the delayed trip to Australia and New Zealand was altered so that Princess Elizabeth and her husband, Philip, Duke of Edinburgh, went in the King and Queen's place in January 1952.
+George VI died in his sleep on 6 February 1952 while Princess Elizabeth and Philip were in Kenya on a Commonwealth tour, and with George's death his daughter immediately became Queen Elizabeth II.